 The vulva should be kept as clean as possible.
 Soaps and unnecessary topical preparations (eg, feminine hygiene sprays) should be avoided.
 Intermittent use of ice packs or warm sitz baths with or without baking soda may reduce soreness and pruritus.

 If symptoms are moderate or severe or do not respond to other measures, drugs may be needed.
-For pruritus, topical corticosteroids (eg, topical 1% hydrocortisone bid prn) can be applied to the vulva but not in the vagina.
+For pruritus due to noninfectious conditions, topical corticosteroids (eg, topical 1% hydrocortisone twice a day as needed) can be applied to the vulva but not in the vagina.
 Oral antihistamines decrease pruritus and cause drowsiness, helping patients sleep.

 Common age-related causes of vaginitis include nonspecific (often hygiene-related) vaginitis and chemical irritation in children; bacterial vaginosis and candidal and trichomonal vaginitis in women of reproductive age; and atrophic vaginitis in postmenopausal women.

 Diagnose vaginitis based mainly on clinical findings, measurement of vaginal pH, and examination of saline and KOH wet mounts.